Updated: November 17, 2020

 Don’t let comparison steal your joy.
 Running is an individual sport that allows us to continuously push ourselves to new bests.
 We race against ourselves, conquer our minds, and reap the physical rewards.

-Speed means one thing: pushing yourself to be your best.
+Speed means pushing yourself to be your best.

 My future probably doesn’t hold any first place finishes or elite starts, but it still holds something great.
-The future holds continued improvement, never failing to strive for the highest.
+The future holds continued improvement, beating my own record, and getting stronger.

-While my paces will probably never earn me any impressive reactions from fellow runners, they are still enough to grant me a sense of pride in my accomplishments.
+While my pace might never earn me any impressive reactions from fellow runners, it is still enough to grant me a sense of pride in my accomplishments.

 Running is about so much more than just the numbers.
 It’s about pushing yourself to new distances, paces, and personal breakthroughs.
 It’s about continuously improving your best.